werf/werf/docs/pages/reference/ci_cd_workflows_overview.md

 #### Pull request

 The user makes changes to the code base by creating commits in git and pull requests in the CI/CD system.
 Normally, a pull request is a thing that binds together a commit in git and a pipeline (also, it allows you to do a review, leave comments, and so on).
-Pull requests may have different names in various CI/CD systems (e.g., Merge Request in GItLab CI) or may not exist at all (Jenkins).
+Pull requests may have different names in various CI/CD systems (e.g., Merge Request in GitLab CI/CD) or may not exist at all (Jenkins).

 #### Workflow